uandere/test_task/README.md

 It was cool to play around using GStreamer, discovering its philosophy and primary tools.
-I experimented with many codecs and containers, comparing performance and compability for each of them.
+I experimented with many codecs and containers, comparing performance and compatibility for each of them.